LeonisX/yoda-stories-translation-tool/README.md

 * Show puzzles in UI (table + tiles)

-* Scan all translated IACTs for lost ¥ Ґ, ¢ ў
 * Probably replace ¥ with Ґ, ¢ with ў
 * Draw map icon from minimap
 * Log